rodtoll/isy-js/README.md

 * `DEVICE_TYPE_ALARM_PANEL` - Indicates an Elk alarm panel device type.
 * `DEVICE_TYPE_MOTION_SENSOR` - Indicates an Insteon motion sensor
 * `DEVICE_TYPE_SCENE` - Indicates an Insteon scene
+* `VARIABLE_TYPE_INTEGER` - Indicates that the variable is of type integer
+* `VARIABLE_TYPE_STATE` - Indicates that the variable is of type state.

-### Notifications
+### Notifications - Devices/Scenes

-When a device's state changes the function passed into the `changeCallback` parameter in the ISY constructor will be called with the device that changed.
-When a device changes which impacts a scene a change notification for the scene is also generated for the scene.
+The function `changeCallback` specified in the constructor will be called when a device state changes.
+It will also be called when a scene changes as a result of a device changing.
+Note that if a scene is changed then each individual device in the scene will end up getting change notifications.
+Also note that for each device change in a scene an individual change notification is raised for the scene - so you can track the changes as each device is changed.

+Function should be of the form:
+* `changeCallback(isy,device)` - Isy is the isy instance the notification is from and device is the device which changed.

+### Notifications - Variables

+If a variable changes value then the `variableCallback` specified in the constructor will be called.

+Function should be of the form:
+* `variableCallback(isy,variable)` - Isy is the isy instance the notification is from and the variable is the variable which changed.

 ### All Devices/Scenes